St. Anthony Hall: Activities

 St. Anthony Hall members pursue their literary mandate through different programs at the various chapters.
 The Brown chapter publishes a literary and visual arts magazine called The Sketchbook and hosts bi-weekly literary readings.
 The UNC chapter hosts open mic nights, poetry readings, and art shows.
 The Delta chapter at the University of Pennsylvania hosts an annual lecture series with nationally significant speakers and also organizes a book drive and reading program for a local public school.
 The MIT chapter hosts a scholarly lecture series, coffee hours, and participates in charitable activities.
 The Yale chapter sponsors a public series of Sigma Seminars every two to three weeks on literature, poetry, art, and current affairs; a recent speaker was Pap Souleye Fall, a Senegalese–American interdisciplinary and comic artist.
 The Trinity chapter hosts its annual Clement Lectures.
 The Columbia chapter hosts writers to discuss their works at least once a semester and also engages in charitable fundraising.

 The Trinity chapter endows a St. Anthony Professorship in Art History, several annual prizes for Trinity students, and the annual Martin W. Clement lecture.
 In 1970 when it went coed, the Yale chapter endowed a scholarship at Yale for women.
 The Yale chapter also offers the St. Anthony Hall Chase Coggins Fellowship.

 Chapter houses and buildings

-Many of the St. Anthony Hall chapter houses were designed by well-known 19th and early 20th-century architects such as Henry Forbes Bigelow, J. Cleveland Cady, Cope and Stewardson, Wilson Eyre Jr., Heins & LaFarge, Charles C. Haight, Henry Hornbostel, J. Harleston Parker, William Hamilton Russell, and Stanford White.
+Many of the St. Anthony Hall chapter houses were designed by well-known 19th and early 20th-century architects such as Henry Forbes Bigelow, J. Cleveland Cady, Cope and Stewardson, Wilson Eyre, Heins & LaFarge, Charles C. Haight, Henry Hornbostel, J. Harleston Parker, William Hamilton Russell, and Stanford White.

-In an 1891 newspaper feature article on American college societies, three Delta Psi chapter houses were illustrated—Trinity, Williams, and Yale—amongst the fifteen houses depicted.
+An 1891 newspaper feature article on American college societies illustrated fifteen chapter houses, including three from Delta Psi—Trinity, Williams, and Yale.